geocrystal/polygon_contains/README.md

 ## Algorithm

-This library implements a hybrid spherical point-in-polygon algorithm that combines angle sum and winding number methods for robust containment testing on the surface of a sphere.
+This library implements a spherical point-in-polygon algorithm using the winding number method for robust containment testing on the surface of a sphere.

 ### Complexity